 All of a journal’s content is subjected to blind peer-review from experts in the relevant fields.
 Upon ascertaining the suitability of the submitted mansucript as per the scope and subject matter of the journal by the Editor-in-Chief in consultation with the Associated Editors/Editorial Board, the articles are sent to two or three expert reviewers.
 The decision of aceptance or rejection of the manuscript is taken after taking into the account the reviewers comments and the editorial board consultation.
 Reviewers are asked to provide statement of no conflict of interest.
 Reviewers should be pointing out relevant published work which is not yet cited.

 The editors shall take reasonable steps to identify and prevent the publication of papers where research misconduct has occurred.
 In no case shall a journal or its editors encourage such misconduct, or knowingly allow such misconduct to take place.
 In the event that a journal’s editors are made aware of any allegation of research misconduct the editor shall deal with allegations appropriately.
 The journal’s editorial board takes appropriate means and measures to retract or correct articles when needed.
-The submissions are checked for plagiarism with the suitable anti-pagiarism software.
+The submissions are checked for plagiarism with the suitable anti-pagiarism software (Turnitin).
 The publishers and editors should be willing to publish corrections, clarifications, retractions and apologies when needed.